Is Your Child Well Enough To Go To School

 - If your child has a rash that is associated with a fever or other symptoms, that may be disease-related or that you do not know the cause of; review the enclosed information and consult with your family physician before sending him/her to school.
 We need to ensure it is not a communicable rash (e.g. chickenpox, shingles, measles, roseola, rubella or scarlet fever) before your child comes/returns to school.

 - If your child has one of the childhood illnesses outlined in the enclosed information; review the information, act accordingly and consult your family physician or the school nurse if you have questions before sending him/her to school.

 If your child has one of the conditions outlined above or is too ill to attend school, please call the school attendance line to report the illness and your child’s absence.

-If you have any questions regarding this information or your child’s illness, please do not hesitate to contact me at 763-497-6520 or the Health Assistant in your child’s school.
+If you have any questions regarding this information or your child’s illness, please do not hesitate to contact the Health Assistant at your child’s school.